microsoft/go/README.md

 purpose as a Git fork: maintaining a modified version of the Go source code over time.

-This fork exists to produce a version of Go that can be FIPS 140-2 certified using an OpenSSL backend.
+This fork exists to produce a version of Go that can be used to build FIPS 140-2 compliant applications.
 Our goal is to share this implementation with others in the Go community who have the same requirement, and to merge this capability into upstream Go as soon as possible.
 See [eng/doc/fips@dev/official/go1.17-openssl-fips](https://github.com/microsoft/go/tree/dev/official/go1.17-openssl-fips/eng/doc/fips) for more information about this feature and the history of FIPS 140-2 compliance